alfetahe/elector/README.md

 ![example workflow](https://github.com/alfetahe/elector/actions/workflows/erlang.yml/badge.svg)

 ## Description
-Elector is Erlang application that automatically detects all nodes inside the distributed Erlang cluster and choose the leader node.
+Elector is an Erlang application that automatically detects all nodes inside the distributed Erlang cluster and chooses the leader node.
-The election's are started automatically when the Elector application is started or when node joins/leaves the cluster.
+The elections are started automatically when the Elector application is started or when a node joins or leaves the cluster.
-Elector also allows to run pre and post hooks that will be triggered when the election process is started and finished.
+Elector also allows you to run pre- and post-election hooks that will be triggered when the election process is started and finished.

 The default election strategy is to choose the node with the highest runtime.